The Composting Council Annual Awards

-The awards are presented each year at the Annual Conference and Trade Show, which will next be at the Renaissance Hotel in Austin, Texas, January 20-23, 2015
+The awards are presented each year at the Annual Conference and Trade Show.
+The next Awards Celebration will be at the Renaissance Glendale in Phoenix, AZ January 28-31 2019.

 Awarded to a commercial-scale composting facility, public or private, which has displayed excellence in both compost production and marketing/distribution.
-The nominated facility must be in operation for a minimum of 5 years, process more than 10,000 tons of feedstock per year and in regulatory compliance for the last 3 years.
+The nominated facility must be in operation for a minimum of five years, process more than 10,000 tons of feedstock per year and in regulatory compliance for the last three years.

 Awarded to an individual who has displayed outstanding service to the U. S. composting industry over a period of many years.
 This award recognizes individuals who have left a lasting positive impact on the U.S. composting industry.
 A nominee must be active in the composting industry for a minimum of 10 years.